Saint Peter the Apostle

 The rock that cracked

 The same man given that towering promise is also, within the same set of Gospel accounts, the one who falls hardest.
 On the night of Jesus's arrest, Peter denies even knowing him three separate times, exactly as Jesus had predicted earlier that evening.
-The moment the third denial is out of his mouth, a rooster crows, and Luke records the instant with devastating simplicity: "The Lord turned and looked straight at Peter.
-Then Peter remembered the word the Lord had spoken to him...
-And he went outside and wept bitterly" (Luke 22:61-62, NIV).
+The moment the third denial is out of his mouth, a rooster crows, and Luke records the instant with devastating simplicity: "The Lord turned and looked at Peter.
+And Peter remembered the word of the Lord, how he had said to him, 'Before the cock crows today, you will deny me three times.'
+And he went out and wept bitterly" (Luke 22:61-62, RSV-CE).
 It's one of the most unguarded moments of failure given to any figure in the New Testament — not softened, not explained away, just recorded.

 Three questions to answer three denials

 Peter's story doesn't end at the weeping.
-After the resurrection, in a scene by the shore of the same sea where Peter's calling began, Jesus asks him three times whether he loves him — a deliberate echo of the three denials — and three times, after Peter answers yes, gives him the same instruction: "Feed my sheep" (John 21:15-17, NIV).
+After the resurrection, in a scene by the shore of the same sea where Peter's calling began, Jesus asks him three times whether he loves him — a deliberate echo of the three denials — and three times, after Peter answers yes, gives him the same instruction: "Feed my lambs...
+Tend my sheep...
+Feed my sheep" (John 21:15-17, RSV-CE).
 The repetition isn't incidental.
 It reads as a precise, structured act of restoration, rebuilding exactly what had been broken, piece by piece, rather than simply moving past it.

 From denial to martyrdom